carlycarroll25/Volatility-in-Exoplanet-Habitability-Classification-Under-Measurement-Uncertainty/README.md

 2. Navigate to the **Planetary Systems (PS) table**
 3. Download the dataset as a CSV file
 4. Save the file locally

-Alternatively, you may use your own version of the dataset, provided it contains the required planetary and stellar features.

 **Notebooks**
 - Data Preprocessing.ipynb